nikunjkothiya/crud-demo-nikunj/README.md

 ## What's this repo about

-Simply, it's a basic create, read, update and delete operation with Laravel 5.5 and AdminLTE.
+Simply, it's a basic create, read, update and delete operation with Laravel.
 Plus, it's like single page application, we use Bootstrap modal window to create,update and delete data.

 ## Requirements